node-red/node-red-nodes/hardware/LEDborg/README.md

 node-red-node-ledborg
 =====================

-A <a href="http://nodered.org" target="_new">Node-RED</a> node to control a <a href="https://www.piborg.org/ledborg" target="_new">PiBorg LedBorg</a> baord for a Raspberry Pi.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to control a <a href="https://www.piborg.org/ledborg" target="_new">PiBorg LedBorg</a> board for a Raspberry Pi.

 Install
 -------

-Run the following command in the root directory of your Node-RED install
+Run the following command in the root directory of your Node-RED install, this is usually `~/.node-red`

-    npm install node-red-node-ledborg
+    npm i node-red-node-ledborg

 Usage